Obama, Biden to campaign for Fetterman in Pennsylvania - NewsBreak

 Spokesman: Speaker Pelosi's husband assaulted in break-in

-WASHINGTON (AP) — House Speaker Nancy Pelosi’s husband, Paul, was “violently assaulted” by an assailant who broke into their San Francisco home early Friday, and he is now in the hospital and expected to make a full recovery, said her spokesman, Drew Hammill.
-Pelosi was not in the residence at the time.
-Hammill said the assailant is in custody and the motivation for the attack is under investigation.
-“The Speaker and her family are grateful to the first responders and medical professionals involved, and request privacy at this time,” Hammill said in a statement.
-Pelosi just returned to Washington this week from a security conference in Europe and is due to keynote an advocacy event Saturday evening with Vice President Kamala Harris.
+WASHINGTON — (AP) — House Speaker Nancy Pelosi’s husband, Paul, was “violently assaulted” by an assailant who broke into their San Francisco home early Friday, and he is now in the hospital and expected to make a full recovery, her spokesman said.
+Pelosi was not...

 Comments / 0